inbravo/travel/october-2017/dhanaulti.md

 *	Relying on honkings and overtakes, slowly steering through this small town

 ##  7:40 AM Chhutmalpur
+*	A small town surrounded by several villages, makes it a minor hub of semi urban life
+*	Passing through the sugarcane fields, at a limited speed of ~50
+*	India is the second largest producor of sugarcane in world, after Brazil.
+This northern part of UP is known as a bawl of sugar
+*	Farmers of this reason are famous for the higest sugarcane production

 ##  8:15 AM Mohand
 *	And the hills start, i took a pause, gulped some nuts and started my action camera
+*	Some local riders are curious about my outlook trying to catch up with my speed
+*	Road is broken at several places but still the peace of driving in hills is worth, to ignore some holes
+*	Arrived at **Daat Kali tunnel** and famous temple.
+As usual a jam is in my sight.
+I ignored the rules and try to skip some traffic by riding wrong side
+*	I was able to leave the tunnel behind comparitively quick and throttled towards Dehradun

 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_084248.jpg)

 ##  9:30 AM Dehradun
+*	Arrived in capital of Uttarakhand, its a typical city, with traffic and enrcoachment
+*	From my earlier visits to this famous hills city, i see a big difference of flyovers and red light based traffic gocernance
+*	I am heading towards Mussoorie and finding that the road to Mussoorie is more commercialized now
+*	Exactly before the hill town, took a pause of few minutes

 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_100555.jpg)
 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_100702.jpg)

 ##  10:30 AM Mussoorie
+*	Mussoorie seems so busy now, i thought of my earlier visits to this beautifull city and realized the changes
+*	Road to Dhanaulti is exactly before the government inter collage.
+I missed it and took a U turn after enquiring from locals
+*	Arrived on road to Dhanaulti, its steep and narrow now; which means excitement
+*	I found that road is under construction and with some minor halts here and there, i am peacefully riding uphill

 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_103532.jpg)
 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_105521.jpg)
 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_105526.jpg)
 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_105542.jpg)
 ![](https://github.com/inbravo/travel/blob/master/october-2017/images/t/IMG_20171014_105820.jpg)